 Is there a contractor list?

-As of October 1st, 2020, to be eligible for the LPRAP Homeowners are required to use a contractor from DC Water’s Contractor List of approved contractors.
+As of October 1st, 2021, to be eligible for LPRAP Homeowners are required to use a contractor from DC Water’s FY22 LPRAP Approved Contractor List.

 What guidelines and materials should plumbers and contractors be aware of?